Gharsnull/Game-of-life/README.md

 4. Press the "Space" key to go to the next generation of cells.
 You can also keep the key pressed to see how your pattern evolves over time.

+## Live demo
+You can try out the game of life in action at the following link: https://game-of-life-nine-mauve.vercel.app/

 ## Development server